 In general, investment companies can be declared bankrupt, subject to explicit provisions of the law that require a specific liquidation procedure supervised by the competent authority.

 In this respect, Article 90 of Law 4514/2018 provides that a bankruptcy proceeding may be suspended if the Hellenic Capital Markets Committee revokes the licence of the company concerned (for reasons provided in Article 8 of Law 4514/2018), when a special liquidation procedure is commenced.

-As mentioned above, the new Bankruptcy Code stipulates that non-merchant individuals are eligible for bankruptcy as well.
+As is mentioned above, the new Bankruptcy Law stipulates that non-merchant individuals are eligible for bankruptcy as well.

 vi Informal methods to restructure companies in financial difficulties

 Informal methods applied to restructure companies in Greece usually include the following:

 - an amendment of debt repayment schedule, which is the plainest type of financial restructuring, aimed at making existing debt repayments consistent with the debtor business's projected cash flows.
 Such an amendment may also be accompanied by an enhancement of lenders' security and may also include some additional financing to cover urgent needs of the debtor;